-Food magazine Lucky Peach listed some of the newspaper stories about the deaths:
+The now-defunct food magazine Lucky Peach listed some of the newspaper stories about the deaths:

 An 1844 article reads: "At Salem, Ohio, five men have died from eating watermelons that had been drugged..."
 In 1900, six boys were poisoned and killed in a watermelon patch in Bluffdale, Texas.
 A county history text from Kansas notes: "1893.
 Neal Pinyerd.
 Accidentally killed in a watermelon patch near Denton, in August."
 A line item in The Statistician and Economist from 1901 reads: "Cowboys in bloody fight over watermelon, Antelope Pass, Ariz.; 4 kill’d."

 So maybe it was a blessing of sorts when the desire for these tempting watermelons started to fade.

 Going extinct ... sort of

 Aside from the number of deaths the fruit inadvertently caused, the downside to Bradford watermelons was the aforementioned thin rind.
 It was great for pickling, but its softness made it less than ideal for shipping. ("A rind so soft, you could slice it with a butter knife," some said.)
 By the early 1900s, watermelons were being produced with harder and thicker skins and rinds, which were more profitable because they could be stacked into railroad cars and shipped with little breakage.

 While that may sound like the end of the line for Bradford watermelons, it turns out it was only a hibernation.